maherharb/MATE-T580/Lectures/Lesson_03_Web_Scraping_github.md

 -   But we are able to do some basic text manipulation with Base R and `stringr`

--   We were introduced to regular expressiosn as a way to efficiently search for patterns in text
+-   We were introduced to regular expressions as a way to efficiently search for patterns in text